wogsland/HR-Code-Review/README.md

 ==============

-So you're looking at a stack of resumes and you don't want to waste your and your developers time talking to folks who have overstated their skills.
+So you're looking at a stack of resumes and you don't want to waste your and your developers' time talking to folks who have overstated their skills.
-Wouldn't it be great if you could put in their GitHub username and get back an quick analysis of all the publicly available code they've written?
+Wouldn't it be great if you could put in their GitHub username and get back a quick analysis of all the publicly available code they've written?

 HR Code Review does just that!
 It polls grades from Code Climate, information from Travis CI, and ???